ShinySaana/ansible-rich-live-output/README.md

 - **Rich and dense**: Terminal real estate comes at a premium; each line of log is meaningful.
 - **Live output**: Know which tasks are currently running, and for how long.
 - **Safe**: Sanitize the output before it arrives to your terminal.
-- **Custom transformers**: Convert the output of your tasks before they're printed; ideal for censoring secrets. for example.
+- **Custom transformers**: Convert the output of your tasks before they're printed; ideal for censoring secrets, for example.

 ## Dependencies